 IGF member countries will be involved in the program throughout, providing guidance, input and feedback to ensure solutions are responsive, practical and capable of being implemented in resource-constrained environments.

-Work has Already Begun
+Work Has Already Begun

-The IGF Technical Workshop on Tax Base Erosion and Profit Shifting, presented in collaboration with the OECD during the IGF’s Annual General Meeting, provided a forum to discuss these challenges:
+This daylong workshop, presented in collaboration with the OECD during the IGF’s Annual General Meeting, provided a forum to discuss these challenges:

 - Transfer pricing